Skip to main content

 Aggstein: the Wachau’s most dramatic ruin

-Burgruine Aggstein sits 300 metres above the Danube on a narrow ridge of primary rock — high enough to control river traffic in both directions, dramatic enough to look exactly like a castle in a fairy tale.
-The ruin, though roofless and partially collapsed, is one of the best-preserved and most atmospheric medieval fortresses in Lower Austria.
+Burgruine Aggstein sits 300 metres above the Danube on a narrow ridge of primary rock — high enough that on a clear day you can see both directions of river traffic for kilometres, and dramatic enough to look exactly like a castle from an illuminated medieval manuscript.
+The ruin, though roofless and partially collapsed in sections, is one of the best-preserved and most atmospherically positioned medieval fortresses in Lower Austria.
+Standing on the uppermost tower platform with the Danube glinting far below, the terraced vineyards climbing the opposite slopes, and nothing but forest on the hillsides around you, it is easy to understand why the Wachau’s most frequent descriptor is “timeless.”

 Visiting Aggstein

-The Wachau 3 castles and wine private guided day tour is the most practical way to visit Aggstein as part of a guided circuit that includes Dürnstein and Schönbühel — covering the valley’s castle heritage with transport included.
+The Wachau 3 castles and wine private guided day tour is the most practical way to visit Aggstein as part of a guided circuit that includes Dürnstein and Schönbühel — covering the valley’s castle heritage in a single day with transport included and a guide who can provide the historical context that the ruins alone do not supply.

 Combining Aggstein with the Wachau circuit